Introduction

 command is part of the net-tools

-1. Open the terminal window and update the repositories:
+1. Open the terminal window and update the existing packages on your system:

 sudo yum install net-tools -y